What To Do When You’re Feeling Lonely

 Once you have identified the type of loneliness you have, it will be easier to find a solution, which we’ll outline below.

-If you are feeling lonely it is important to remember that you are not alone in feeling this way.
+If you are feeling lonely it is important to remember that you are not alone in feeling this way — statistics show loneliness is common regardless of your age, location, or demographics.

 Personally, I found the beginning of the pandemic to be an incredibly lonely time.
 I was so used to taking my son to play dates and music classes all over the city and I often met friends for coffee or drinks.